Elective Decannulation

-What is elective decannulation?
+What is Decannulation?

-A tracheotomy tube, or trach, is a special breathing tube.
-Elective decannulation is the process to remove this tube.
-After deciding that your child no longer needs the tracheotomy tube to breath well, your doctor will tell you when you can safely start this process.
+After deciding that your child no longer needs the tracheotomy tube to breathe well, your doctor will tell you when you can safely start this process.
 This process is done slowly to make sure that your child is truly ready for decannulation and will adjust to breathing without the tracheotomy tube.
-The steps leading up to decannulation might be different for each child, and may include using a speaking valve, capping the tracheotomy tube, using a smaller tube or putting a hole (fenestration) in the tube.
-Your doctor will let you know what steps will be needed for your child.

-Before the procedure
+Before the Procedure

-During the procedure
+During the Procedure

-The decannulation process will begin with your child completely awake, either in the recovery room or on the floor in the child's own room.
-When the time comes to take the tracheotomy tube out, your child's nurse will be in the room and a respiratory therapist may be there also.
 An ear, nose and throat doctor or nurse practitioner will take your child's tracheotomy tube out.
 You or your child may be asked to help.
 A gauze bandage will be placed over the stoma (the hole in the neck that the tube was in) and taped to your child's neck.
-Your child's breathing will be watched closely, including checking the breathing rate and oxygen saturation readings.
+Your child will be placed on a heart monitor and pulse oximeter for the first 24 hours after decannulation.
+This is done so we staff can watch your child’s breathing rate and oxygen saturations the first day and night following decannulation.
+During the second day of your child’s hospital stay following the decannulation process, your child may only need the monitors while they are asleep

-After the procedure
+After the Procedure

 Your child's breathing will be watched closely during the next few days and nights in the hospital.
 The stoma will become very small, almost pinhole in size over the next few weeks.
 It may or may not close completely on its own.
-Your child can gently use a finger tip to put pressure over the stoma dressing when coughing or talking to help the stoma become smaller more quickly.
-A bandaid can be used over the stoma site when it is very small but still open.
+Your child can gently use a fingertip to put pressure over the stoma dressing when coughing or talking to help the stoma become smaller more quickly.
+A bandage can be used over the stoma site when it is very small but still open.
 If you can still see an opening at the stoma, see or feel air coming out of the stoma or notice mucous coming out of the stoma or on the dressing, then the stoma is not completely closed.

 Stoma Care